stanleyedward/high_performance_neural_nets/README.md

 deviceQuery, CUDA Driver = CUDART, CUDA Driver Version = 12.7, CUDA Runtime Version = 12.6, NumDevs = 1
 Result = PASS
 ```

 ### notes
 - 1d relu is faster than 2d relu
+- for smem tiling tile_dim has to be a multiple of M, N, K

 ### References